 But, despite such security measures, there is always the chance of unauthorized users accessing your documents (which may be downloaded on a server where the authorized users access them).
 That is why DRM solutions always use encrypted content to ensure that unauthorized users cannot do anything with such access since the content is always in an encrypted format.

-With your enterprise PDF security tool, you can apply additional controls over the standards content once it is decrypted to prevent authorized users copying content.
+With your enterprise PDF security tool, you can apply additional controls over the content of the standards once it is decrypted to prevent authorized users from copying content.
 Such controls cannot be removed, even when data decryption takes place in the memory, as the decrypted content never gets written to the disk.
-Also, features such as “Save File” or “Print to PDF” will never be made available with a good PDF DRM tool to prevent decrypted content being made accessible.
+Also, features such as “Save File” or “Print to PDF” will never be made available with a good PDF DRM tool to prevent decrypted content from being made accessible.

 However, there may be cases when you need to allow certain users to print some documents.
 In such scenarios, you can allow only a limited number of copies to be printed per user, and ensure dynamic watermarks are created when printing.
 Such watermarks will reveal the identity of the user printing the document in the form of the username, company name, email address, and so on.
 No person would wish to have such information revealed in a piracy scenario.

 Additional security features in a good PDF document security tool will always disable “screen grabbing”, enable you to lock documents to specific devices, IP addresses and countries, and have the ability to revoke the content at any stage.